harding/bitcoinops.github.io/_posts/en/newsletters/2022-08-10-newsletter.md

 Server][btcpay server repo], [BDK][bdk repo], [Bitcoin Improvement Proposals (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [Bitcoin Core #25610][] opts-in the RPCs and `-walletrbf` to RBF by default.
+- [Bitcoin Core #25610][] opts-in the RPCs and `-walletrbf` to [RBF][topic rbf] by default.
 This follows the update mentioned in [Newsletter #208][news208 core RBF], enabling node operators to switch their node's transaction replacement behavior from the default opt-in RBF (BIP125) to full RBF.
-RPC opt-in by default was proposed in 2017 in [Bitcoin Core #9527][] when the primary objections were the novelty at the time, the inability to bump transactions and the GUI not having functionality to disable RBF -- all of which have since been addressed.
+RPC opt-in by default was proposed in 2017 in [Bitcoin Core #9527][] when the primary objections were the novelty at the time, the inability to bump transactions and the GUI not having functionality to disable RBF---all of which have since been addressed.

 - [Bitcoin Core #24584][] amends coin selection to prefer input sets composed of a single output type.
 This addresses scenarios in which